open/close all folders

 - Drakengard 3 sheds some light on the Cult of the Watchers and exactly what it is that they're worshipping.
 The goddess that the cult worships is none other than the Intoner One, with the cult being started by her Opposite-Sex Clone "brother" in order to honor her after her death.
 While One is a benevolent individual, as an Intoner she is destined to destroy the world unless she and her sisters are killed.

-- Final Fantasy X had the church of Yevon, who were blinded by lies and persecuted with a giant, indestructible Space Whale capable of leveling cities over the course of a thousand years.
+- Final Fantasy X had the church of Yevon, who were blinded by lies and persecuted with a giant, indestructible Space Whale called Sin that was capable of leveling cities over the course of a thousand years.
 Yevon turns out to not be a benevolent god, but a deranged summoner who refused to die and used the souls of the last survivors of his civilization to summon a recreation of their city for them to live in forever - the same "dream Zanarkand" that Tidus and Jecht came from - via an Assimilation Plot.
-The Space Whale actually was a hull for Yevon's spirit, created to basically demolish any civilization that became advanced enough to potentially disrupt the "dream" Zanarkand.
+Sin was actually a hull for Yevon's spirit, created to basically demolish any civilization that became advanced enough to potentially disrupt the "dream" Zanarkand.
 Still, the true purpose of the church of Yevon (as founded by his daughter) was to appease him without letting him destroy the rest of the world for revenge.
 Suffice to say, this knowledge never made it past the church's leaders...until a certain Badass Longcoat who learned the truth refused to stay dead.

 - This is touched upon in The World Ends with You, as whether or not the Composer of The Game is simply just giving a reasonable chance to everyone for their lives again or is rather a complete Jerkass sadist who likes pitting people against each other with the risk of losing their existence.
 At any rate, it's a rare case where the Jesus-figure is undeniably an asshole.